-Just like the spice which had to flow on Arrakis in Frank Herbert’s Dune science-fiction novels…the cultivation of tobacco in Maryland and Virginia, the cultivation of rice in South Carolina, and the production of cotton in the lower South had to continue.
+Just like the spice which had to flow on Arrakis in Frank Herbert’s Dune science-fiction novels…the cultivation of tobacco in Maryland and Virginia, the cultivation of rice in South Carolina, and cotton in the lower south had to continue.
 At any price.
-Tell you what, the next time you watch Dune (or read the books), substitute the words tobacco, rice, and cotton every time the word ‘spice’ is mentioned…it’s a mind-bender.
+Tell you what, the next time you watch Dune (or read the books), substitute the words tobacco, rice, and cotton with each mention of the word ‘spice.’
+It is a mind-bender.
 Herbert was so on point that it almost hurts.

 The Establishment’s fear wasn’t entirely groundless either.
 Life in the early years of the colonies was far from harmonious.
 There were quite a few instances of servants organizing rebellions.
-Resistance to the colonial status quo by the English, Irish, Scottish, and German poor can be seen in wholesale desertions and work rebellions.
-Work slowdowns were fairly common.
+Resistance to the colonial status quo by the English, Irish, Scottish, and German poor is witnessed in wholesale desertions and work rebellions.
+Work slowdowns were not uncommon.
 There were strikes by coopers, butchers, bakers, porters, truckers, and carriers.
-And there was the other major dread of a hierarchy obsessed elite: mutinies at sea.
-Our colonial ancestors were an unruly and feisty bunch.
+There was also the significant dread of a hierarchy obsessed elite: mutinies at sea.
+Our colonial American ancestors were an unruly and feisty bunch.

 A colonial rebellion plot was recorded as early as 1663.
 The details of this plot show how white indentured servants and enslaved blacks plotted to rebel and gain their freedom.
-This plot was betrayed and all the conspirators executed as warning against questioning the colonial rule of the elite.
+This plot was betrayed, and all the conspirators executed as warning against questioning the colonial rule of the elite.

 The colonial Establishment in Virginia feared that class conflict would undermine their tobacco plantation holdings.
-My English ancestors in particular were perhaps most troubled by this.
+My English ancestors, in particular, were perhaps most troubled by this.
 Between 1381 and 1549, four large peasant revolts played out in England.
-Each were the result of deep socio-economic and political tensions.
+Each peasant revolt was the result of deep socio-economic and political tensions.
 The first rebellion, Wat Tyler’s Rebellion (1381), saw parts of London fall to the peasant army.
-The then king (a young Richard II) fled to the Tower of London where he took refuge.
+The then king (a young Richard II) fled to the Tower of London, where he took refuge.
 While this rebellion ultimately failed, its leaders meeting some pretty grisly ends, it scarred the psyche of the English ruling elite.
 The lower classes in England would never be entirely trusted again.
 Even to this day.

 The Jack Cade Rebellion (1450) was the result of local grievances focused on the corruption and abuses of power by King Henry VI’s closest advisors.
-The rebels were incensed by the national debt that had been caused by years of warfare against the French, and the recent loss of the king’s Norman territory.
-Jack Cade led an army of men from Kent, to the south of London, and the surrounding counties.
-His army marched on London in order to force the government to end the corruption and remove the traitors surrounding the king’s person.
+The rebels were incensed by the national debt that years of warfare against the French had caused, and the recent loss of the king’s Norman territory.
+Jack Cade led an army of men from Kent to the south of London and the surrounding counties.
+His army marched on London to force the government to end the corruption and remove the traitors surrounding the king’s person.
 Remember this revolt in particular.
 It’s comparison to Bacon’s Rebellion is almost a textbook case of history repeating itself.

 The last English rebellion I’ll mention is Kett’s Rebellion (Norfolk, 1549).
-This too had a cause that is uncannily similar to Bacon’s Rebellion.
-Kett’s Rebellion was largely in response to the enclosure of land.
+Kett’s Rebellion also had a cause that is uncannily similar to Bacon’s Rebellion.
+Kett’s Rebellion was mainly in response to the enclosure of land.
 Land was (and remains) a source of power in England.
-Privilege came with land.
+Privilege came with property.
 If you didn’t own land, you didn’t have a voice.
 Without a voice, you had no economic or political power.

-When the lower classes united in England, they challenged the status quo, and the way in which power was centrally controlled.
-To counter-act any further uprisings, the English Establishment kept its poor on a back foot to ensure they wouldn’t pose a threat to its power.
+When the lower classes united in England, they challenged the status quo, and how a minority of the population held power.
+To counteract any further uprisings, the English Establishment kept its poor on a back foot to ensure they wouldn’t pose a threat to its power.

-As the younger sons and/or nephews of the British aristocracy and elite, Virginia’s colonial establishment would have been well versed on class warfare and the perils presented by a united lower class.
+As the younger sons or nephews of the British aristocracy and elite, Virginia’s colonial establishment would have been well versed in class warfare and the perils presented by a united lower class.